 Do you accept advertising?

-ANSWER: No, it’s a hassle I do not want to engage in.
-However, I may give a shout out to companies I work with, people/businesses I partner with or simply people/businesses I like personally.
-I also like to give a shout out as a thank you for something someone assisted me on or simply because I like what they are doing.
-I will not accept money for promotion or marketing of any product, service, etc. I also find it comical when websites that purport to help bettors, advertise sportsbooks.
+ANSWER: No, but may give a shout out to people or companies The Sharp Plays partners with or simply people/businesses with a personal connection.
+There may also be shout outs as a way to thank a business or individual for something they assisted on or simply because what they are doing is interesting.
+The Sharp Plays will not accept money for promotion nor marketing of any product, service, etc. It is comical when websites that purport to help bettors, advertise sportsbooks.
 Where does their loyalty lie?
-To helping you beat the books that pay their bills???
+In helping you beat the books, or helping the books to beat you because it is the books who pay their bills?!?

 How can I get access to the sharp/public data you have access to?

 ANSWER: Work with a sportsbook.
-I do not get my information from line service providers, from Twitter or from websites.
-My information is direct from the databases of the sportsbooks I work with.
+The Sharp Plays does not get information from line service providers, from Twitter, from apps or from websites.
+The Sharp Plays information is direct from the sportsbooks.
 It is not for sale nor is it publicly available through some other provider.
 There is no way for you to get access aside from working for a book yourself and being granted access to their data.
-If you are following ticket and money percentages and think it is the same thing, I would advise you to give a read to my article, “Why Ticket/Money Percentages Don’t Tell The Whole Story“.
+If you are following ticket and money percentages and think that information is the same thing, I would advise you to give a read to the article…”Why Ticket/Money Percentages Don’t Tell The Whole Story“.

-ANSWER: Mr. Poison and Mr. Freeze are bettors who bet offshore with the books I work with and I post their action.
-I post their action because they are uniquely bad in their long-term ROI and winning percentage.
-To my knowledge, they are not on Twitter nor otherwise publicly available.
+ANSWER: All of the above are bettors are people who bet offshore with the books for which The Sharp Plays is connected.
+The Sharp Plays is allowed to post the information provided The Sharp Plays does not discuss any personal details of the individual or the book.
+Some bettors, like those listed above, are reported because they are uniquely bad in their long-term ROI and winning percentage.
 When Mr. Poison was on his epic losing streak in 2019, there were many “sightings” of Mr. Poison and many people claimed they knew who he was.
-However, aside from myself and the GM at the book where he bets, nobody knows Poison’s or Freeze’s real identities.
+However, aside from The Sharp Plays and the DOT (Director of Trading) at the book where he bets, nobody knows these bettors real identities.

 If you have a question about a bet type, wager, team, line, books, etc….

 Sometimes the fastest response you can get will come from simply commenting on the tweet that created your question.
-Often someone in the thread or following me will respond to your question a lot faster than I will be able.
+Often someone in the thread or following me will respond to your question a lot faster.

-ANSWER: I can say that 98% of casual bettors have no grasp on betting realities.
+ANSWER: Roughly 98% of casual bettors have no grasp on betting realities.
 No offense.
 Most casual bettors think a sharp player must hit 60-65%+ of their bets to be extremely profitable.
 Such a belief is why the books make a ton of money.
-It’s because people are chasing a dream.
-No sharp bettor hits 60%+ on their plays over the long term.
-For short stretches like a few weeks or a month or two, absolutely.
-The best sharps I have ever witnessed hit approx. 58% long term.
-At 58% though, your edge against the house (assuming a high 10% vig) is 10.7%.
+Most bettors were sold a dream of easy money and an amazing lifestyle that can be achieved through gambling.
+Gamblers fall in love with that dream and 99% end up chasing it their entire life and NEVER come close to obtaining it.
+There is no sharp bettor who hits 60%+ on their plays over the long term.
+For short stretches like a few weeks or a couple months, absolutely it can happen.
+However, over the long term (years), the best sharps I have ever witnessed hit 56-57% and that’s a tiny group.
+The best I ever saw over a period of years was a sharp group that hit 58%…and that 58% is LEGENDARY STATUS.
+As “low” as a 58% win percentage may seem to some, your edge against the house (assuming a high 10% vig) is +10.7%.
 If we are talking reduced juice, the 10.7% ROI only increases!
 What that means is for every dollar you put into action, you get 10.7 cents back.
-What this further means is if you are a 58% long term sharp, betting 200 games at $1100 per game ($220,000 in action) then you are expected to get a return of $23,540.
+What this further means is if you are a legend hitting 58% long term, betting 200 games at $1100 per game ($220,000 in action) then you are expected to get a return of $23,540.
 That is AMAZING!
 When you have a 10.7% edge against the house… you are printing money!
 What do these figures look like for win percentages of 55%, 56%, 57%?
 Here you go…

 55% = 5.0% means $220K in action returns $11.0K